inno-devops-labs/S25-core-course-labs/app_python/README.md

 ## Overview

-The application displays the current time in the Moscow timezone (`Europe/Moscow`).
-It is built using Flask, a lightweight Python web framework, and uses `pytz` for timezone handling.
+The application displays the current time in the Moscow timezone (Europe/Moscow).
+It is built using Flask, a lightweight Python web framework, and uses pytz for timezone handling.
+Additionally, the application now includes a counter to track the number of times it has been accessed.
+The counter is stored in a visits file and can be viewed via the /visits endpoint.

 ---